 with Ellen Vitercik, Nina Balcan, and Tuomas Sandholm

-[Best poster award (honorable mention) at MIP workshop, 2024] - Increasing Revenue in Efficient Combinatorial Auctions by Learning to Generate Artificial Competition
+[Best poster award (honorable mention) at MIP workshop 2024] - Increasing Revenue in Efficient Combinatorial Auctions by Learning to Generate

 with Nina Balcan and Tuomas Sandholm